HomeLatest NewseHealthMaha MedTech Mission launched with funding support of up to ₹50 crore per project

 Focus on self-reliance and affordability

-The mission’s objectives include improving public health outcomes through technology-driven solutions, promoting affordability by lowering costs, and fostering self-reliance in medical device development and manufacturing.
+The mission’s objectives include improving public outcomes through technology-driven solutions, promoting affordability by lowering costs, and fostering self-reliance in medical device development and manufacturing.

 Advertisement

-The scheme covers a wide spectrum of medical technologies, such as diagnostic imaging systems, minimally invasive surgical tools, in-vitro diagnostics, implants, assistive devices, consumables, and -based solutions.
+The scheme covers a wide spectrum of medical technologies, such as diagnostic imaging systems, minimally invasive surgical tools, in-vitro diagnostics, implants, assistive devices, consumables, and software-based solutions.
 Areas like artificial intelligence (AI), machine learning (ML), robotics, and point-of-care diagnostics are also eligible.

 Projects aligning with national health priorities — including tuberculosis, cancer, neonatal care, and primary healthcare — will be prioritised.

-In addition to funding, the mission will extend support through initiatives such as Patent Mitra, which helps with intellectual property and , and MedTech Mitra, which provides regulatory guidance and clearances.
+In addition to funding, the mission will extend support through initiatives such as Patent Mitra, which helps with intellectual property and technology transfer, and MedTech Mitra, which provides regulatory guidance and clearances.
 A Clinical Trial Network will assist in validation and evidence generation, while selected participants will receive mentorship from industry experts.

 Advertisement